rodneyshupe/Cookbook/Recipes/Entrees/Veg/ChickpeaCurry.rst

 Directions
 ----------

-1. Heat oil in Dutch oven over medium-high heat until shimmering.
-Add bell peppers, 1 1/2 teaspoons salt, and 1/2 teaspoon pepper and cook until bell peppers are beginning to brown, 5 to 7 minutes.
-Add jalapeno, garlic, ginger, and curry powder and cook until fragrant, about 30 seconds.
+1. Heat oil in Dutch oven over medium-high heat until shimmering, then add bell peppers, 1 1/2 teaspoons salt, and 1/2 teaspoon pepper and cook until beginning to brown, 5 to 7 minutes; add jalapeno, garlic, ginger, and curry powder and cook until fragrant, about 30 seconds.
-2. Add chickpeas, tomatoes and their juice, and coconut milk and bring to boil.
-Cover, reduce heat to medium-low, and simmer until bell peppers are tender and flavours have melded, about 20 minutes, stirring occasionally.
+2. Add chickpeas, tomatoes and their juice, and coconut milk and bring to boil, then cover, reduce heat to medium-low, and simmer until bell peppers are tender and flavours have melded, about 20 minutes, stirring occasionally.
 Serve with rice and chopped fresh cilantro.